UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     In [55]: j
     Out[55]: 4

-Multiple assignment and symbol swapping can be very useful in certain contexts
+Multiple assignment and name swapping can be very useful in certain contexts

 Deleting
 --------